Apps we recommend:

 - For a greater degree of customization we recommend Firefox.
 We especially like the Fennec version of Firefox, which is available via F-Droid.
 This version improves tracking protection and some other useful features.
 If you use Firefox, “hardening” is a must.
 This involves various add-ons and configuration tweaks.
 There are various guides available, but we like the one at privacytools.io.

 - The Tor browser uses the Tor network to anonymize your browsing, and provides strong protections against tracking.
-The Tor network can be rather slow, however you can still use the browser without connecting to the network.

 - Vivaldi is also a Chromium-based browser which implements ad blocking and tracking protection, along with a high degree of customization.